9 Tips That Will Lead To A Financially Successful School Year

 Walk or use public transportation

-According to Global Petrol Prices, the average cost of gas in the Philippines is ₱43.95 per gallon, and most cars hold anywhere between 12 and 16 gallons of gas.
-For example, if you have a car that can hold 13 gallons of gas, it will cost roughly ₱571.35 each time you have to fill up.
-If you have to fill up your gas once per week, you could be spending ₱2,285.40 per month just on gas.
+According to Global Petrol Prices, the average cost of gas in the Philippines is ₱62.55 per liter, and most cars hold anywhere between 35-51 liters of gas.
+For example, if you have a car that can hold 45 liters of gas, it will cost roughly ₱2,800.00 each time you have to fill a full tank.
+If you have to fill up your gas once per week, assuming you exhaust most of your fuel, you could be spending not below ₱10,000.00 per month just on gas.

-On the other hand, you can get a monthly public transportation ticket in Metro Manila for ₱1,874.
+On the other hand, you can get a monthly public transportation ticket in Metro Manila for ₱1,874 — an amount which has been consistent for the past several years, thanks to government subsidies!
 In this example, buying the public transportation ticket would save you ₱411.14 per month.
 Over the course of a year you could save nearly ₱5,000.00!
 That’s just on gas alone.
 Other costs like parking fees and tolls, as well as cost of car maintenance, will drive your cost of owning a car even more.

 Cook at home

-The average cost of a combo meal at a fast food restaurant in the Philippines is ₱164.00.
-If you eat out two times per day, five days per week, you could spend up to ₱1,640.00 per week just on lunch and dinner.
+The average cost of a combo meal at a fast food restaurant in the Philippines is ₱200.00.
+If you eat out two times per day, five days per week, you could spend around ₱2,000.00 per week just on lunch and dinner.

 If you choose to go to a more expensive restaurant for dinner, you can expect to double or triple that amount.
 Bringing your lunches with you to school, or eating at home has the potential to save you thousands over the course of the school year.
 Plus, it is also healthier to cook your own meal!